 For our Preservation & Access Grants—Librarian or Archivist Leader

 A strong project includes project personnel that can provide professional guidance, rigor, and analysis, and apply archival preservation standards and develop universal access using humanities indexing and cataloguing methods.
 At least one Librarian or Archivist Leadership name and a letter of commitment explaining their support, role, and commitment is required.

 Hawaiʻi Council for the Humanities dedicates a staff member to supporting our grantees.
-To learn more, please contact Director of Grants Stacy Hoshino, at email@example.com, or by phone at 808-469-4551.
-If you are interested in a consultation about applying for a grant with us, be sure to contact Stacy Hoshino no later than two weeks before the grant application deadline.
+Ours is a competitive grant award process.
+If you are interested in a consultation about applying for a grant, or to review your application, we encourage you to contact Director of Community Grants Stacy Hoshino at email@example.com, (808) 469-4551, no later than two weeks before the grant application deadline.